KellyMaclauchlan/Ivanhoe/Documentation/readMeIt2Team1.txt

 - when playing with more than 1 AI, the AI will play correctly except when the player gets to choose the tournament colour -> for some reason only one of the AIs receives the right cards and the others do not
 - also when playing with more than 1 AI, occassionally, the game will return an infinite loop of messages that renders the game unplayable
-- losing a token when a maiden is played sometimes works with more than 2 players

 ** All functionality works perfectly with 2 players, or 1 player and 1 AI